All about fishing for bass, in each state.

 World record: 22 pounds, 5 ounces

 Also known as bucketmouth, this fish has a mouth that opens wide enough to swallow its own head.
 It will attempt to eat virtually anything it can catch and swallow.
-Growing to well over 20 pounds, it is much bigger than it's cousin the smallmouth.
+Growing to well over 20 pounds in ideal conditions, it is much bigger than it's cousin the smallmouth.

 Learn how to fish for largemouths.